 Bananas Foster cheesecake is a rich, special occasion cheesecake with banana and rum flavors.
 It's absolutely delicious.
 If you love this recipe please give it 5 stars.

-- 32 oz cream cheese (full fat, room temperature)
+- 32 oz cream cheese, full fat cream cheese at room temperature

 - 2 cups brown sugar